-The William E. Warner Awards Program is a planned annual competition open to all members of Epsilon Pi Tau.
+The awards program is in honor of William Everett Warner, the founder of Epsilon Pi Tau.
+An international leader, he gave a lifetime of service and inspiration to young men and women while expressing the ideals of the Honor Society through the medium of education in technology.
+The awards program is a planned annual competition open to all members of Epsilon Pi Tau.
 Various program categories are designed to reach all Epsilon Pi Tau members with awards totaling approximately $15,000 each year.

 Exemplary student research and/or other forms of written products are recognized by the Undergraduate Essay Award and the Graduate or Undergraduate Student Research Award.